Mason Foster: Professional career

+Pre-draft

 Prior to the Senior Bowl, Foster was projected to be a third or fourth round pick by the majority of NFL draft experts and scouts.
 On January 29, 2011, Foster played in the 2011 Senior Bowl and raised his draft stock after an impressive performance.
 He attended the NFL Scouting Combine in Indianapolis and was considered to be a top performer among his position group.
 On March 31, 2011, Foster attended Washington's pro day and chose to run to the 40-yard dash (4.74s), 20-yard dash (2.73s), 10-yard dash (1.62s), vertical jump (30.5"), short shuttle (4.48s), and three-cone drill (7.14s).
 At the conclusion of the pre-draft process, Foster was projected to be a third or fourth round pick by NFL draft experts and scouts.
 He was ranked as the tenth best outside linebacker prospect in the draft by DraftScout.com.